rdrishabh38/steam_market_history_tracker/readme.md

 ---
 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU V3 License